 The Netherlands: Salafi influence from the Gulf states

-In 2018 the Dutch government discovered that at least 30 Dutch Islamic organisations, which make up 10% of all Dutch mosques, have either requested or received extensive financing (up to millions of euros) from the Arab states of the Persian Gulf for many years.
+In 2018 the Dutch government discovered that at least 30 Dutch Islamic organisations, or 10% of all Dutch mosques, have either requested or received extensive financing (up to millions of euros) from the Arab states of the Persian Gulf for many years.
 This may seem harmless, but the financing was found to be an explicit attempt to promote Salafism: a fundamentalistic, intolerant and anti-democratic variant of Islam.
-In four years time the amount of Salafi mosques in the Netherlands grew from 13 to 27, and the number of Salafi preachers doubled from 50 to 110, according to the Dutch anti-terrorist coordinator NCTV.
+In four years time, the amount of Salafi mosques in the Netherlands grew from 13 to 27, and the number of Salafi preachers rose from 50 to 110, according to the Dutch anti-terrorist coordinator NCTV.

 Salafi schools in the Netherlands

 Then, in 2019, research by the Dutch parliament revealed that young children at Dutch Salafi mosque schools were being taught that (1) people with a different religion or worldview (and also adulterers, apostates and homosexuals) deserve the death penalty, that (2) Muslims should distance themselves from Dutch society and its values of equality and freedom, and that (3) young Muslims should leave this “unbelieving country” to settle in an Islamic one.
 At least 50 such schools were identified in the Netherlands alone.
 The mayor of Arnhem, Ahmed Marcouch, who has been fighting Salafism since 2004, has warned that these Salafi organisations not only radicalise young people, but can even become a portal to violent jihad, and should therefore be banned.
-At a congress on radicalisation Marcouch said that the Dutch government is already aware of hundreds of young people whom they consider to be dangerous.
+According to Marcouch, the Dutch government is already aware of hundreds of young people whom they consider to be dangerous.